Mechanical Engineering courses for 2021

 - MEng Mechanical Engineering with Study Abroad

-- MEng Mechanical Engineering with Study in Continental Europe (H301)
+- MEng Mechanical Engineering with Study Abroad in a Modern Language (H301)

 - MEng Mechanical Engineering with a Year in Industry

-Anyone with a passion for maths, physics, design and creative-thinking who seeks to really make a difference in the world should consider studying mechanical engineering.
+Anyone with a passion for maths, physics, design and creative thinking and who seeks to really make a difference in the world should consider studying mechanical engineering.

 The research in our department covers diverse topics, such as advanced materials for aero-engines, adaptive control systems theory, and energy studies in power stations.
 Our degrees offer you the opportunity to benefit from specialist teaching led by the latest developments in engineering practice and research in these exciting areas.

 Engineering students at Bristol also benefit from a dedicated Industrial Liaison Office (ILO).
 The ILO assigns every student an industrial mentor and helps students find internships with companies.